VojinMiletic/A-lexical-knowledge-base-modeled-using-a-directed-weight-graph-/README.md

-  – Interaction with the knowledge base (determining the most similar words to a given word, etc
+  – Interaction with the knowledge base (determining the most similar words to a given word, etc.)